Looking for Elsie

 Eight years later those lovers would become my parents and the story of my father’s promise to come back for my mother when the war

-ended, and his 14-hour battle with that stretch of water’s unpredictable and one of the world's most dangerous tides in the world, became
+ended, and his 14-hour battle with that stretch of water’s unpredictability, one of the most dangerous tides in the world, became

-Sixty-eight years later, I made the same journey my parents made.
-What took my father 14 hours to row, took us barely 2 hours in a Rib,
+Sixty-eight years later, I made that same journey my parents did.
+What took my father 14 hours though to row, took us barely 2 hours in a Rib,

-and Jersey’s Rowing Club’s competitors just over 3 hours with a 3 man crew in their race across the same waters.
+and Jersey’s Rowing Club’s competitors, just over 3 hours with a 3 man crew in their races across the same waters.
 My father’s battle to navigate

-Jersey’s treacherous rocks and unforgiving waters that night, to stop the boat from being pushed further off course and out into open sea, was
+Jersey’s treacherous rocks and unforgiving tides that night, to stop the boat from being pushed further off course and out into open sea, was

-one my mother was convinced he wouldn’t win at times.
+one my mother was convinced they wouldn’t win at times.